awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 When you restore a DB cluster, the default security group is associated with the restored cluster by default\.

 **Note**
+If you're using the Amazon RDS console, you can specify a custom security group to associate with the cluster or create a new VPC security group\.
 If you're using the AWS CLI, you can specify a custom security group to associate with the cluster by including the `--vpc-security-group-ids` option in the `restore-db-cluster-from-snapshot` command\.
 If you're using the Amazon RDS API, you can include the `VpcSecurityGroupIds.VpcSecurityGroupId.N` parameter in the `RestoreDBClusterFromSnapshot` action\.
-The Amazon RDS console has no option for associating a custom security group while restoring\.

 As soon as the restore is complete and your new DB cluster is available, you can associate any custom security groups used by the snapshot you restored from\.
 You must apply these changes by modifying the DB cluster with the RDS console, the AWS CLI `modify-db-cluster` command, or the `ModifyDBCluster` Amazon RDS API operation\.
 For more information, see [Modifying an Amazon Aurora DB Cluster](Aurora.Modifying.md)\.